maurya0456/Face_Mask_Detection/README.md

 Implemented MobileNetV2 using tensorflow

 # Dataset
-Dataset taken few open sources image libraries and google images.
+Dataset taken from few open sources image libraries and google images.

 Number of images with mask=1,915 images